tel: 800.260.6780 (toll free) • 330.670.0101 (phone) • fax: 330.670.0109 • email: email@example.com

 ANAC2021 - Year of the Nurse: A Call to Action will be held Nov.
 11-13, 2021 in Washington D.C.
 The conference will be held at the Renaissance Washington, D.C.
 Downtown Hotel.
 More information about hotel rates and reservations.

 Sponsor, exhibitor and advertising opportunities are now available.
 Learn more.

 The ANAC annual conference is the leading conference for nurse practitioners and nurses working in HIV and its associated conditions, co-infections and co-morbidities.
 ANAC2021 will include expert speakers and abstract-driven presentations that focus on U.S. and global nursing and inter-professional HIV care and treatment, prevention and research.

 To address the complexities of HIV care and prevention, our annual event brings together nurses, other members of the healthcare team, researchers, educators, policy experts, healthcare innovators and nursing students from across the country.
 Over the course of three days, we examine issues and learn the latest developments and advances through both abstract-driven sessions and highly acclaimed invited speakers.

-- Discuss innovative biomedical, psychosocial and behavioral research in HIV, with an emphasis on:
+1. Discuss innovative biomedical, psychosocial and behavioral research in HIV, with an emphasis on:

-- Evaluate the global impact of nurses and other healthcare professionals in addressing HIV prevention and care, health disparities, HIV risk and social determinants of health
+3. Illustrate the impact of nurses and other healthcare professionals in addressing HIV in global settings.

 The Association of Nurses in AIDS Care is accredited as a provider of nursing continuing professional development